SachiraGayan/OCRApp/README.md

-# OCRApp is text recognize application for using to extract text from hard document.
+# OCRApp is text recognition application which use to extract text from hard copy document.